NanZiqian/steam-ai-playnext/README.md

 1. Run the application:
    ```
    python steam_recommender.py
    ```
 2. Enter your Steam ID and API Keys in the "Configuration" section.
 3. (Optional) Set your Proxy URL if you are behind a VPN.
 4. Click  **Load Steam Library** .
 5. Type your request (e.g., "Short games under 5 hours") and click  **Get AI Recommendations** .

+## Customize your code
+Feel free to modify the code to suit your needs.
+The main logic is in `steam_recommender.py`, and you can adjust
+1. the AI prompt
+2. the LLM api you're using
+3. save the recommendations to a file or any other feature you want to add!

 ## Privacy Note

-This application saves your API keys locally in a `steam_recommender/config.json` file on your computer.
+This application saves your API keys locally in a `Config/config.json` file on your computer.
 These keys are never sent to any third-party server other than the official Steam and Google APIs.